ppvg/kwekerij/README.md

 Current functionality
 ---------------------

-The current code is a bit limited:
+We're now at the point where we can start testing the module in day-to-day use.
+Current functionality includes:

-* Temperature polling (but not checking).
+* Temperature polling and checking.
-* Working ~~threshold control and~~ LCD display.
+* LCD display and control with a simple menu structure.
-* Predefined sensor device addresses.
+* Configurable thresholds (saved to EEPROM).
-* Configurable threshold levels (saved in EEPROM).
+* SMS alarm when one of the temps goes under its threshold.
 * Display and backlight timeout and wakeup.

-The next step is to implement SMS functionality.
+The next step is to clean up the code a bit and implement SMS responses.

 Compiling / uploading
 ---------------------